 You can opt to saute the vegetables first or simply through them in the crockpot with all of the other ingredients aside from the tortellini.

-This soup will cook for roughly 5-6 hours on low until the vegetables are cooked, depending how small you cook them (the chicken breasts only take 3 hours, but they will be okay sitting in the liquid).
+This soup will cook for roughly 5-6 hours on low until the vegetables are cooked, depending on how small you cook them (the chicken breasts only take 3 hours, but they will be okay sitting in the liquid).
 If your slow cooker is on the cooler side, it can take up to 8 hours.

-If you prefer, you can start your vegetables, broth and seasonings and let cook for 4-5 hours, then add the chicken breasts and cook for 3 more hours.
+If you prefer, you can start your vegetables, broth, and seasonings and let cook for 4-5 hours, then add the chicken breasts and cook for 3 more hours.

 Add the tortellini in the 30-60 minutes before serving for best results.